 HMB is the minimally effective dose to combat muscle breakdown during fasted training, AKA perfect for bodybuilders.

 Furthermore, the company third-party tests their supplements to make sure you get exactly what’s on the label, and nothing more.

-- 200mg of Coleus Forskohlii - shown to raise testosterone levels slightly to maintain muscle mass
+- 375 mg of Coleus Forskohlii - shown to raise testosterone levels slightly to maintain muscle mass